ssmak/lamp/README.md

 # LAMP

-A LAMP stack development environemnt run on a single container.
+A LAMP stack development environemnt runs on a single container.
 Given you a fast starting point with no installation cost.

 ##### Warning